Freeview (Australia): FreeviewPlus

 In September 2014, Freeview launched FreeviewPlus, its Hybrid Broadcast Broadband TV (HbbTV) service, which consists of six HbbTV apps – one for each of the five major Australian free-to-air broadcasters and a sixth cross-network electronic programming guide (EPG).
 Each network offers access to its catch-up TV library via its apps, plus it is possible to scroll back in time through the green button on-screen guide to view catch up programs.
 The service won Best Enhanced TV Service at the International Interactive TV Awards 2015.

 FreeviewPlus is not always available when viewing channels through regional affiliates.
 The Freeview website lists which catch up services and EPG listings are available by postcode.
 Where a user cannot access the catch up service through FreeviewPlus, it may still be accessible via a third party device running the broadcaster's app.

 In May 2017, Freeview announced a brand overhaul of FreeviewPlus to align it more closely with its newer Freeview FV brand.
 The changes would include a new logo, and a simplified user interface.

 Freeview FV

 In November 2016, Freeview released an app for iOS and Android devices that provides access to live-streaming of Freeview channels.
 While also marketed as providing access to catch-up services from within the app, the app instead redirects users to the relevant catch-up apps.

 As at 2 December 2018, the application is still not available for "Android TV" streaming platform.
 Neither is "SBS on Demand", and "ABC iview".

+DVB-I

+In December 2025, Freeview Australia announced plans to commence testing of DVB-I technology during 2026.
+DVB-I is an open standard developed by the DVB Project that enables television services to be discovered and accessed over broadband internet connections while retaining traditional channel numbering and electronic programme guide functionality.
+The trial will involve the free-to-air services of the ABC, SBS, Seven Network, Nine Network and Network 10, allowing channels to be accessed through a unified Freeview interface on connected television receivers.
+Testing is being conducted at the Freeview Test Centre in Sydney with support from TCL, Hisense and Philips smart televisions and technology partner Switch Media.